LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

 ### How to Interview Candidates

-- [A Recipe for an Interview](https://jocelyngoldfein.com/a-recipe-for-an-interview-e4af1211d590): by Jocelyn Goldfein.
-Takeaway: Offers a list of helpful questions for uncovering how candidates (product, engineering, etc.) handle situations related to their application of functional skills/competencies.

-- [A better way to Interview Software Engineers](https://fulcrum.lever.co/a-better-way-to-interview-software-engineers-fa9b5d2b5316): by Zach Millman.
+- [A Better Way to Interview Software Engineers](https://fulcrum.lever.co/a-better-way-to-interview-software-engineers-fa9b5d2b5316): by Zach Millman.
 Takeaway: "When you spend an hour asking how to improve some code, it shows that you really care about code quality and collaborative engineering."

-- [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards): by Lauren Tan.
-Lists hundreds of companies that don’t use CS whiteboarding.

-- [Screen Engineers Better with a Debugging Roleplay](https://hackernoon.com/cut-to-the-chase-with-a-debugging-roleplay-d7d49f518157): by Pete Karl II.
-Takeaway: Using a text-based, role-playing debugging game on a phone screen, Localytics doubled their team size within six months.

 - [How to Interview Engineers](http://blog.triplebyte.com/how-to-interview-engineers):
   by Ammon Bartram (Triplebyte).
 Takeaways: Ask questions similar to real work.